deepskystacker/DSS/Installers/README.txt

 17. Upgrade Qt to 6.9.1, and LibRaw to 21.4

 18. On Linux and macOS, the help viewer wasn't closed when DeepSkyStacker was closed.

+19. Bug fix: Fix problems introduced by AVX code restructuring.
+Seestar problems and Drizzle not working.

 Welcome to DeepSkyStacker 5.1.10
 ======================================